 Earning Credit through the International Baccalaureate (IB) Program

 Students who have successfully completed International Baccalaureate (IB) courses and have taken the appropriate Higher Level examinations may apply for college credit for this work.
 Xavier grants credit in a number of disciplines on an individual basis for the grades of 5, 6 and 7 earned in the IB higher level examinations.
 Additional information is available on the web at http://www.xavier.edu/undergraduate-admission/admission-process/ap-ib-credit.cfm.
 Students must arrange to have official test scores sent to Xavier University.
 Xavier’s school code is 1965.

 Undergraduate Reactivation (Readmission)

-An undergraduate student who previously attended Xavier and has not been registered for one year is required to complete a Reactivation Form before registering.
+An undergraduate student who previously attended Xavier and has not been registered for one year or previously withdrew from the university is required to complete a Reactivation Form before registering.
 The form is available on the Office of the Registrar website.
 Applicants who wish to receive credit for coursework taken at another university during their absence from Xavier must submit an official transcript to the Office of Credential Evaluation.
 See the section on “Transfer Credit Policies” for limitations on the acceptance of coursework.
 Students are reactivated under the current catalog year, unless an exception is made by the dean.